 This technique was reportedly used by IMDb in the past for their ranking of movies.
 I won’t delve into the mathematics.
 For those who are math inclined, there’s a Wikipedia article on Bayes Estimators, and this Fxsolver page for playing around with the formula.

 With the Bayes Estimator previously used by IMDb, “The Shape of Water” gets a weighted rating of 7.58, and “The Secret of Kells”, 7.35.

 Even with weighted ratings, we are still susceptible to vote manipulation.
 For instance, the movie “The Mountain II” has an impressive rating of 9.6, and it was rated by nearly 100 thousand people.
 Movie critics are nowhere near to acclaiming this movie as a masterpiece.
 There is an interesting Quora discussion explaining this phenomenon.
 Probably, many Turkish voters gave the movie a perfect 10 not for its artistic value, but simply because it’s a national blockbuster.

-references of it from their website.
+To prevent such manipulation, we need look at each vote individually.
+It seems IMDb has abandoned the Bayes Estimator, as they removed all references of it from their website.
 Apparently, they are now more focused on vote weighting.
 They claim to give more weight to votes of people that appear to vote fairly.
 They don’t disclose how their system works exactly, so we can’t say much more.